acarrillo3/100-days-of-code/log.md

 **Thoughts** I passed all test i just have styling left.

 ### Day 6: March 26, Thursday
-**Today's Progress**: I finished working on the FFC Tribute Page for now: https://codepen.io/acarrillo9724/pen/BaNGQvm and started the FFC Build a Survey.
+**Today's Progress**: I finished working on the FFC Tribute Page for now: https://codepen.io/acarrillo9724/pen/BaNGQvm and started the FFC Build a Survey.https://codepen.io/acarrillo9724/pen/zYGMXWP

 **Thoughts**
+ I passed all test, just need to add CSS.
+This took more than 1hr but it't worth it.